EasyEyes/remote-calibrator/README.md

 Get the screen width and height in centimeters.
 Like many other calibration functions, this function will pop an overlay interface for participants to use.
 The callback function will be called after the calibration process (the participant presses SPACE in this case).

-Pass `{ value: { screenWidthCM, screenHeightCM, screenDiagonalCM, screenDiagonalIN, screenPPI, screenPhysicalPPI }, timestamp }` to callback. `screenPPI` relates to the pixel data used in JavaScript, and `screenPhysicalPPI` is the [actual PPI](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) of some Retina displays.
+Pass `{ value: { screenWidthCm, screenHeightCm, screenDiagonalCm, screenDiagonalIn, screenPpi, screenPhysicalPpi }, timestamp }` to callback. `screenPpi` relates to the pixel data used in JavaScript, and `screenPhysicalPpi` is the [actual PPI](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) of some Retina displays.

 ```js
 /* [options] Default value */